ncatlab/nlab-content/pages/7/1/0/0/17/content.md

 ## Software required to use the $n$Lab
 {#software}

 The $n$Lab serves mathematical symbols as [MathML](http://en.wikipedia.org/wiki/MathML).
-Presently the only browser with _native_ MathML support is [Firefox](http://www.mozilla.com/firefox/), which works especially well if you install the [STIX fonts](http://www.mozilla.org/projects/mathml/fonts/).
+Presently the only browser with _native_ MathML support is [Firefox](http://www.mozilla.com/firefox/).

 Essentially all other browsers fall back to rendering MathML, and hence $n$Lab pages, using the [MathJax](https://www.mathjax.org/) [polyfill](https://en.wikipedia.org/wiki/Polyfill_(programming%29).
 This works well for small pages, but takes up to many minutes for rendering on larger pages.

+> The following paragraph is outdated.

 Some versions of Opera also apparently support MathML, but as a blog post on [Jacques Distler's Musings](http://golem.ph.utexas.edu/~distler/blog/archives/001588.html) points out, this may not work properly.
 For InternetExplorer, one used to need to install the [MathPlayer](http://www.dessci.com/en/products/mathplayer/) plugin.
 Download is quick and easy and free, but installation may require Administrator privileges on your computer.
 Other browsers such as Safari and Chrome seemingly do not support MathML at present.

 ## How to search the nLab & nForum from firefox ##